Teenage Mutant Ninja Turtles (arcade game): Development and release

 Konami acquired the license for the Teenage Mutant Ninja Turtles franchise around the same time the animated series began airing in 1987.
 Konami began development on both an arcade game and console game shortly after.

-The arcade game was distributed as TMNT: Super Kame Ninja in Japan, Teenage Mutant Ninja Turtles in North America and Oceania, and Teenage Mutant Hero Turtles in Europe.
+The arcade game was distributed as Teenage Mutant Ninja Turtles: Super Kame Ninja in Japan, Teenage Mutant Ninja Turtles in North America, Oceania and continental Europe, and Teenage Mutant Hero Turtles in the United Kingdom.
 The game was released primarily as a dedicated four-player arcade cabinet in all regions except Japan, where it was sold as a 2-player conversion kit.
 2-player conversion kits of the game were released in other regions, serving as less expensive alternatives to 4-player cabinets.

 Home versions

 Ports to home systems

 The game was ported to the Nintendo Entertainment System in 1990.
 This conversion was titled Teenage Mutant Ninja Turtles II: The Arcade Game in order to avoid confusion with the previous NES game based on the franchise.
-The Japanese Famicom version was titled Teenage Mutant Ninja Turtles, without a number nor a subtitle, due to the fact that first NES game was localized in Japan under a different title.
+The Japanese Famicom version was titled Teenage Mutant Ninja Turtles, without a number nor a subtitle, due to the fact that the first NES game was localized in Japan under a different title.

 This version includes two new levels (the first part of Scene 3 and all of Scene 6), which feature new enemy characters, including two new bosses created specifically for the NES port: Tora (a Polar Bear-like "blizzard beast") and Shogun (a robotic samurai).
 Most of the original stages from the arcade version were extended as well, and the second half of Scene 3, the parking garage stage, replaces the arcade version's end battle with both Bebop and Rocksteady with a battle against the mutated fly form of Baxter Stockman.
 The NES port appeared in Nintendo's PlayChoice-10 arcade system.

 The NES version featured notable product placement advertising: Pizza Hut logos.
 The rear cover of the instruction manual provided a coupon for the restaurant, with an expiration date of December 31, 1991.

 Computer ports of the arcade game were released by Image Works and ported by Probe Software in 1991 for the ZX Spectrum, Amiga, Amstrad CPC, Atari ST, DOS PC and Commodore 64.
 The title was changed to Teenage Mutant Hero Turtles: The Coin Op in the European versions, reflecting censorship of the 1987 TV series in certain regions at the time.